molecanth/molecanth.github.io/Submodule/Perform_DE_analysis.md

 lfc.cutoff <- 0.58
 ```

-The `lfc.cutoff` is set to 0.58; remember that we are working with log2 fold changes so this translates to an actual fold change of 1.5 which is pretty reasonable.
-Let's create vector that helps us identify the genes that meet our criteria:
+The `lfc.cutoff` is set to 0.58; remember that we are working with log2 fold changes so this translates to an actual fold change of 1.5 which is pretty conservative.
+Let's create a vector that helps us identify the genes that meet our criteria:

 ```r
 threshold <- res$padj < padj.cutoff & abs(res$log2FoldChange) > lfc.cutoff